m4gg13/ParticleSandbox_CLI/README.md

 #### Download the code

 There are 2 ways you may go about this.

-Either
+##### Option 1 - Download binary

 1. See the Github releases tab. https://github.com/m4gg13/ParticleSandbox/releases
-2. Download the latest release
+2. Download the latest release's binary of your choosing between GUI and CLI

-3. ?? #TODO
-or
+##### Option 2 - Python file

 1. Clone down the repo with the command `git clone git@github.com:m4gg13/ParticleSandbox.git`
 2. Move into the ParticleSandbox directory